CityOfNewYork/NYCOpenRecords/README.md

     ```bash
     sh /vagrant/.startup/flask_startup.sh
     ```

+#### ON Windows:
+TBD (If you would like to help us setup a development environment on Windows, please try it out and submit issues as they come up.)

 ## Questions?
 Please open an issue in this repository if you have any questions or any difficulty setting up and using OpenRecords.